Does Rocket Money work? Rocket Money really has identified a ton of money in potential savings for their users to date.

 How Rocket Money Works?

-When you sign up for a Truebill account, you want to first connect your bank accounts and credit cards so that our software can analyze your transactions.
+When you sign up for a Truebill account, you want to first connect your bank accounts and credit cards so that its software can analyze your transactions.
 Once you do that, they automatically find all your subscriptions and recurring bills, which appear in the “Recurring” tab of the app.

 From there, you can click on any Subscription to see details and cancel unneeded ones.
+For example, I no longer use streaming services or music apps and decided to cancel Netflix and Spotify.
 You can cancel yourself, or, if you choose to join Truebill Premium, their concierges will do it for you!

 You can also use Truebill to lower your bills.
 To do this, you want to click on the “TrueProtect” card on your Simple dashboard, then add the various bills that you’d like to lower.
 Premium users can also turn on Fee Refunds, to have our concierges automatically request refunds when you get bank fees.

 Rocket Money is constantly adding new features and their aim is to be your central hub to running all your finances.

-Let’s face it, financial automation can really make your life easier, but there are some downsides.
+Let's face it, financial automation can really make your life easier, but there are some downsides.
 For example, you can keep getting billed automatically even when you no longer use a service that you subscribed to.